-Control dimension of parenting-- A continuum of parenting defined at one pole by permissiveness and at the other by restrictive control.
+Control dimension of parenting-A continuum of parenting defined at one pole by permissiveness and at the other by restrictive control.
 Intermediate between these poles are moderate control and firm control, which are sometimes combined to form flexible control.
 Conceptually, behavioral control has two components: (1) the extent to which parents place limits or restrictions on their children's behavior (i.e., the extent to which parents use directives requiring compliance, make demands, and establish family or household rules).
 Behavioral control also pertains to (2) the extent to which parents insist on compliance with these proscriptions and prescriptions.
-The concept of parental control does not refer to the methods or techniques parents use to enforce compliance with their proscriptions and prescriptions.
+The concept of behavioral control does not refer to the methods or techniques parents use to enforce compliance with their proscriptions and prescriptions.
 This latter issue deals with styles of parental discipline (e.g., physical punishment).
-In PARTheory research behavioral control is measured most often by scores on the control scale of the PARQ/Control.
+In IPARTheory research, behavioral control is measured most often by the Parental Control Scale (PCS) or by scores on the control scale of the PARQ/Control.

-Convergence of methodologies and procedures-- The areas of overlap or convergence of results across two or more discrete methodologies or procedures., as displayed in the Figures below.
-(See anthroponomy.; multimethod research strategy.; universalist approach.)
+Convergence of methodologies and procedures-The areas of overlap or convergence of results across two or more discrete methodologies or procedures, as displayed in the Figures below.
+(See anthroponomy; multimethod research strategy; universalist approach)